 - 1/2 avocado , mashed with a fork

 - 1 cup breadcrumbs

-*In Mexico they use Oaxaca cheese, but since that is not as easy to find here, I use mozzarella string cheese, which is really similar in taste and look.
+**In Mexico they use Oaxaca cheese, but since that is not as easy to find here, I use mozzarella string cheese, which is really similar in taste and appearance.

-*I love the La Costeña Brand of pickled jalapeños.
+***I love the La Costeña Brand of pickled jalapeños.
+Try them--they are not super spicy (in my opinion), but they add amazing flavor to the sandwich.
 They can be found in the Mexican aisle at any grocery store.

 RATE and COMMENT below!
 I would love to hear your experience.